Bachelor of Science Nursing - RN to B.S. Degree Completion Program 120 Credits | School of Health and Natural Sciences | Dobbs Ferry & Online

 Program Outcome I - Technology

 - Student will demonstrate proficiency with patient care technologies and information management systems to gather and manage data to communicate effectively with patients, families, health care professionals, and policy decision makers.
 [I, II, IV, V, VIII, IX]

 - Student will demonstrate skills in using patient care technologies, information systems, and communication skills, based on a foundation of the arts, sciences and humanities, that support patient outcomes and nursing practice.
 [IV, VII, IX]

 Program Outcome II - Research

-- Student will demonstrate a basic understanding of how evidence is developed including the research process, clinical judgement, interprofessional perspectives, and patient preferences as applied to practice.
+- Student will demonstrate a basic understanding of how evidence is developed including the research process, clinical judgment, interprofessional perspectives, and patient preferences as applied to practice.
 [III, IV, VI, VII]

 Program Outcome III - Leadership

 - Student will apply leadership concepts, skills, and decision making to the provision of nursing care and nursing practice in collaboration with organizations and communities.
 [II, VII, VIII, IX]